 How do you participate in your community?
-What local organizations have you volunteered for?
+What drives you to give back?

-At CommonWealth, we strive to make a meaningful impact in our community, not only through the financial products and services we offer, but through our volunteerism and community engagement.
+At CommonWealth, we strive to make a meaningful impact in our community, not only through the financial products and services we offer but through our volunteerism and community engagement.
 We are dedicated to improving the financial well-being of our members and communities.
-With that in mind, we are excited to offer $1000 Educational Scholarships to students in our community!
+With that in mind, we are excited to offer $1,000 Educational Scholarships to students in our community!
 In the spirit of giving back and making an impact, we want to hear from you.
-This year, students have the option to submit a video response for our application instead of writing essays!
-Video submission guidelines can be found below.
+The deadline for applications for the 2020-2021 school year is March 31, 2021.

 Applicants must meet the following criteria:

 - Significant community service involvement

 - CommonWealth Member or Santa Clara County Resident

 - Graduating High School Senior (Does not have to attend one of the partner schools)

 - Plan to attend an accredited college or university, or a two to four-year community, vocational, or technical college

 Also, we are passionate about the financial well-being of students in our community.
 All applicants are required to complete 3 short WealthMatters — financial education modules:

 - Or create a video (maximum 3 minutes) — Video submission guidelines can be found below.